 Kidney cancer often causes no symptoms in its early stages.
-As the cancer grows, signs and symptoms like those listed below may develop:
+As the cancer grows, it can cause symptoms such as:

 Blood in the urine.
-Called hematuria, blood in the urine is one of the most common signs of kidney cancer.
+Blood in the urine (hematuria) is one of the most common signs of kidney cancer.
 Hematuria can be caused by other tumors, such as bladder cancer or prostate cancer tumors.
-Benign conditions, such as kidney stones and infections, may also cause it.
+It can also be caused by benign (non-cancer) conditions, such as kidney stones and infections.
 You may be able to see the blood easily in your urine.
-Or the blood cells may show up only after a sample of your urine is examined under a microscope.
+Or the blood cells may show up only when a urine test is done.

 Pain in the side or lower back.
-Side and back pains that are not associated with an injury can also be symptoms of kidney cancer.
+Side and back pains that are not from an injury can also be symptoms of kidney cancer.
 Pain is caused by the tumor growing and pushing against nearby organs.
 It is usually felt on one side only.

-A mass or lump in the kidney area.
-If you feel a lump in the kidney area (the lower back or side) and have not had an injury, a tumor may be present.
-Pain may accompany the lump.
+A lump in the kidney area.
+If you feel a lump in the kidney area (the lower back or side) and have not had an injury, a tumor may be there.
+The lump may also be painful.

-Fatigue.
-Chronic, unexplained tiredness is a common problem for people with cancer and is usually associated with anemia, which is a decreased red blood cell count that can be detected on blood tests.
-This can be caused by almost all tumors, as well as by many benign or noncancerous diseases.
+Tiredness.
+Chronic tiredness is a common problem for people with cancer.
+This is usually caused by a low number of red blood cells (anemia).
+Anemia can be found by blood tests.
+It can be caused by almost all cancers, as well as by many other diseases.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR